jstarkman/learning_ros/Part_1/example_ros_service/README.md

 # example_ROS_service
-This simple example shows how to write a ROS service node.
-See the accompanying document, "Introduction to ROS services"
+This simple example shows how to write a ROS2 service node.
+See the accompanying document, "Introduction to ROS2 services"

-## Running tests/demos
+## DEPRECATED: Running tests/demos
  run this as:
 `rosrun example_ros_service example_ros_service`